Clinical Microbiology Short Essay Question And Answers

 Protozoans Primary or Intestinal Amoebiasis

-• This condition is called as amoebic dysentery.
+• This condition is called amoebic dysentery.

-• This ulcer maybe generalized (or) may be localized to the ileocaecal (or) sigmoidorectal region.
+• This ulcer may be generalized or) may be localized to the ileocaecal (or sigmoidorectal region.

 • Occasionally ulcers may involve deeper tissues and may cause perforation (or) peritonitis.